 Daddy B. Nice

-Listen to Maurice Wynn singing "What She Don't Know Won't Hurt Her" on Southern Soul Paradise Blog Spot (scroll down to video).
+Listen to Maurice Wynn singing "What She Don't Know Won't Hurt Her" on YouTube.

-Listen to Maurice Wynn singing live onstage at the East Coast Trail Rides Western Gala in North Carolina on YouTube.
+Listen to Maurice Wynn singing live onstage at the Hawg Pound in Raleigh, North Carolina on YouTube.

 Daddy B. Nice's Original Critique:

 "What She Don't Know" can stand beside the best music that Southern Soul has to offer and not break a blush.
 Its simple yet powerful melody has remained impervious to repetition.
 Even now, years after its 2000 release (Better Safe Than Sorry), its understated arrangement and super-credible vocal are a model of everything a rhythm and blues classic should be.